Integration Guide

 Before you can execute a symphony, you need to subscribe to it from the Corridorly Marketplace.
 Subscriptions give you access to pre-built workflows that you can configure for your needs.

-Visit the marketplace to explore available symphonies.
+Explore the available symphonies in your dashboard's marketplace section.
 Each symphony is designed for specific use cases like payment routing, compliance checks, or approval workflows.
+Contact your account manager to learn about symphonies available for your organization.

 Click Subscribe on the symphony you want to use.
 This adds it to your Subscriptions page in the dashboard where you can configure it.